 Many people tell themselves every day to drink more water, but it's hard to do.
 This is because plain water can be boring.
-Getting enough water is really important, so a bottle with is a gift idea that anyone will appreciate and use. a reusable water infuser
+But getting enough water is really important, so a bottle with a reusable water infuser is a gift that anyone will appreciate and use.

-This gift will also save people money and improve their health at the same time.
-No need to buy expensive bottles of flavored water that is usually loaded with sugar or artificial sweeteners.
+This gift will save people money and improve their health at the same time, as there will be no need to buy expensive bottles of flavored water that are (usually) loaded with sugar or artificial sweeteners.